CompGenomeLab/PHACT/CAGI6_HMBS/README.md

 </p>

-As shown in the table, PHACT outperformed both our draft algorithm and PolyPhen-2, as well as the baseline approach.
+As shown in the table, PHACT outperformed both our draft algorithm and PolyPhen-2, as well as the baseline approach which is based on amino acid frequencies obtained from HMBS MSA [2].

 **References**